Startpiloten/ce-gen/readme.md

 ## Usage:

-Be shure u use a "starpilot" Provider extension that contains the folowing changes:
+Be sure u use a "starpilot" Provider extension that contains the folowing changes:
 [Startpilot commit #716682418a205a4691e076043026c70fa74cd273](https://github.com/misterboe/startpilot/commit/716682418a205a4691e076043026c70fa74cd273)

 Alwas run the script from your project root (depending on your composer.json bin-dir)